fajardgb/jsPsych-FreemanLab/README.md

 When writing these scripts, please make sure they are **well-commented and easily customizable** (ideally via a config file). **Try not to hard code any parameters/settings** - make sure things are easily changeable.
 Here are some concrete examples of what I mean:

-- **Example 1**: when setting the image height/wide, make this changeable at the top of the script.
+- **Example 1**: when setting the image height/wide, make this changeable in the config file.
 - **Example 2**: when rating images, make it loop through a list/array of images/image_names - don’t make it so you have to call an image every time.
-- **Example 3**: When you say “this experiment takes {XXX} minutes to complete” in the instructions page, make sure that XXX is a variable at the top of your script
+- **Example 3**: When you say “this experiment takes {XXX} minutes to complete” in the instructions page, make sure that XXX is a variable in config.

 This is so folks who join the lab and are not as technologically inclined as you have an easier time setting up their own experiments 😀.